 The FHIR specification describes a set of resources, and several different frameworks for exchanging resources between different systems.
 Because of its general nature and wide applicability, the rules made in this specification are generally fairly loose.
-As a consequence, this specification allows that different applications may not be able to be interoperate because of how they use optional features.
+As a consequence, this specification allows that different applications may not be able to interoperate because of how they use optional features.
 As a consequence, applications claiming conformance to this specification make the claim in respect of a specific exchange framework, and in regard to a specific details about their usage of those frameworks and resource contents.

 Application claim conformance to one (or more) of the following exchange framworks:

-"RESTful FHIR": the RESTful api
+"RESTful FHIR": the RESTful API

-"FHIR messaging": message based exchange
+"FHIR messaging": Message based exchange

-"FHIR documents": document based exchange
+"FHIR documents": Document based exchange

 To provide details about specific usage of the frameworks and resource contents, FHIR provides a conformance layer that implementers and national/regional programs can use to provide a computable statement about how the resources and their exchange paradigms are used to solve particular use cases.
 The conformance layer itself is implemented using the following key resources: